syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Binding.md

 {% endhighlight  %}

-> Note: The following line in the above code references the Object (Order), which returns the data for binding.
+N> The following line in the above code references the Object (Order), which returns the data for binding.

 {% highlight xml %}